 Featured in Top Influential Computer Scientists Today

-Bruce Schneier is an American cryptographer, computer security professional, privacy specialist and writer.
-Schneier is a fellow at the Berkman Center for Internet & Society at Harvard Law School, and a program fellow at the New America Foundation's Open Technology Institute.
-He worked for IBM since they acquired Resilient Systems where Schneier was CTO until he left at the end of June 2019.
-Schneier is currently employed at Inrupt, Inc. in Boston, MA.
-He is the author of several books on general security topics, computer security and cryptography.
-Schneier is also a contributing writer for The Guardian news organization and a squid enthusiast.Source: Wikipedia
+Bruce Schneier is an American cryptographer, computer security professional, privacy specialist, and writer.
+Schneier is current a Lecturer in Public Policy at the Harvard Kennedy School and a Fellow at the Berkman-Klein Centercurrently employed as the Chief of Security Architecture at Inrupt, Inc. in Boston, MA.
+He is the author of several books on general security topics, computer security and cryptography and a squid enthusiast.Source: Wikipedia

-Private liberal arts and research-based university in Washington, D.C.view profile
+Private liberal arts and research-based university in Washington, D.C.